-Instead, $\aleph=0$ when all the KDQ are positive real numbers~\footnote{The positivity meant here goes beyond the notion of `linear positivity' by Goldstein and Page~\cite{GoldsteinPRL1995}, since for KDQ also imaginary parts are taken into account, and not only the negativity of the real part of $q(s_1,s_2)$.}.
+that act separately on the real and imaginary parts of KDQ, respectively.
+The condition $\aleph=0$ occurs when all the KDQ are positive real numbers~\footnote{The positivity meant here goes beyond the notion of `linear positivity' introduced by Goldstein and Page~\cite{GoldsteinPRL1995}, whereby noncommutativity conditions can coexist with ${\rm Re}\left[ q(s_1,s_2)\right] \geq 0$ to some extent such that the occurrence of $(o_{s_1},o_{s_2})$ is described by positive probabilities.
+This is because for the KDQ also imaginary parts are taken into account, and not only the negativity of the real part of $q(s_1,s_2)$.}.